WICG/local-font-access/README.md

 This might be the wrong thing to do!
 Hopefully vendors can weigh in more thoroughly on this point.

+### Add a browser/OS-provided font chooser

+The proposed API exposes some more bits about the user via the web that could improve fingerprinting efforts.
+The bits are based on the presence or lack of presence of certain fonts in the enumeration-returned list.

+An alternative to the API that only exposes a single user-selected font was considered.
+This alternative enumeration API would trigger a browser/OS-provided font chooser and, from that chooser, the user would select a single font.
+This would reduce the bits exposed to help mitigate fingerprinting at the cost of significant new functionality.

+We've heard interest from partners in a full-fledged enumeration API to get access to the list of available fonts on the system, and haven't heard interest in a font-chooser approach to the enumeration API.
+However, we're keeping the alternative in mind as we balance the need for new functionality with privacy concerns.

 ### Metadata Properties

 Including a subset of useful font metrics (`ascender`, `descender`, `xheight`, `baseline`) in the metadata was considered.
 Some are complicated (`baseline`), others more straightforward but may not be of practical use, especially if the full pipeline involves passing tables into Harfbuzz/FreeType for rendering.
 They are not included in the latest version of the sketch.